1991 NCAA Division I men's basketball tournament

 The 1991 NCAA Division I men's basketball tournament involved 64 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball.
-It began on March 14, 1991, and ended with the championship game on April 1 in Indianapolis, Indiana.
+The 53rd annual edition of the tournament began on March 14, 1991, and ended with the championship game on April 1, at the Hoosier Dome in Indianapolis, Indiana.
 A total of 63 games were played.

 Duke, coached by Mike Krzyzewski, won a rematch of the previous year's national final matchup against undefeated UNLV 79–77 in the semifinal, then won the national title with a 72–65 victory in the final game over Kansas, coached by Roy Williams.
-This was the first National Championship game for Williams as a head coach.
+This was the first national championship game for Williams as a head coach.
 Kansas defeated Williams' mentor Dean Smith and North Carolina (where Williams later coached) in the semifinal.
-Kansas made its second trip to the National Championship game in four seasons, the prior appearance being 1988 when they defeated Oklahoma.
+Kansas made its second trip to the national championship game in four seasons, the prior appearance being 1988 when they defeated Oklahoma.
 Christian Laettner of Duke was named the tournament's Most Outstanding Player.

 This tournament marked the first time a #15 seed upset a #2 seed since the tournament field expanded to 64 teams in 1985, when Richmond accomplished against Syracuse in the East region.
+In addition, for the first time ever, at least one team seeded #9 through #15 won a first-round game.
+This feat would be followed in 2013, 2016, and 2021.

 This tournament adopted the NBA's 10ths-second timer during the final minute of each period in all arenas.